 Will seeing the Hygienist hurt?

-Treatment with Vilma is usually pain free, as she is very gentle.
+Treatment with our hygiene team is usually pain free, as they are very gentle.
 However if you do feel and pain or discomfort during treatment then anaesthetic creams or local anaesthetic can be administered to help this.
 It is very important that you let Vilma know, during your appointment, if you are experiencing any discomfort, as she will do her best to prevent this.